ShayanFiroozi/FastLog.Net/README-Nuget.md

                                                .DeleteTheLogFileWhenExceededTheMaximumSizeOf(20)
                                                .PrintOnConsole();
  ```
- > ℹ**Note**:
+> **Note**:
 > Internal logger agent is responsible for logging the events occured in the FastLog.Net internally (including exceptions).

   **Step 2** 👇
  - Build the **Logger Configuration** with fluent builder pattern :